MarkAlanJones/Meadow-Invaders/README.md

 ![Space invaders](https://i.imgur.com/Tqm8eg9.png)

-*NOTE* this is not a game - it is currently a non interactiive graphics demo
+*NOTE* this is not a game - it is currently a non interactive graphics demo

 use standard wiring for Meadow F7 and LCD
 ![Meadow Frizing](/MeadowInvaders/st7789_fritzing.jpg)